Cottage safety tips for your dog

 Pets and wildlife – Be aware!

 Problems can arise when your pet encounters a wild animal.
 Pets should NOT be allowed to chase and/or injure wildlife.
 Keeping your pet on leash will help protect them from wildlife as well.
 For example, quills from a porcupine can be a very painful experience, and skunk spray can sting the eyes – plus that’s not a smell you want in your cottage!
-There are also illnesses that can be passed from wildlife to domestic animals, including rabies.
+There are also illnesses that can be passed from wildlife to domestic animals.